 Every Trick I've Learned To Get Rid Of Dark Circles

-As you guys can probably imagine, my life is pretty hectic: I’m always on-the-go; rushing between the office, photo shoots, and trying to spend every minute I can with my family and my daughter, Nour.
+As you guys can probably imagine, my life is pretty hectic.
+I’m always on the go, rushing between the office, photoshoots, and trying to spend every minute I can with my family and my daughter, Nour.
 So basically, my beauty sleep takes a serious hit.
-Admittedly, I’ve never been a great sleeper, and dark circles have always been a beauty issue of mine, which means I’ve learned almost every trick in the book: from how to prevent them with natural remedies to how to conceal them with makeup.
-So I thought I’d pass on all of my tips and tricks; so even if you’ve been up all night – working, studying, babysitting, partying – no one will be able to tell you missed a minute of beauty sleep.
+Admittedly, I’ve never been a great sleeper, and dark circles have always been a beauty issue of mine, which means I’ve learned almost every trick in the book, from how to prevent them with natural remedies to how to conceal them with makeup.
+I figured I’d pass on all of my tips and tricks so even if you’ve been up all night – working, studying, babysitting, or partying – no one will be able to tell that you missed a minute of beauty sleep.
 Here’s everything you need to know:

 What Causes Dark Circles